 Whether you are in Rome or Palermo, Naples or Bologna, one thing that all Italians have in common is pride about their food.
 Ask the locals for recommendations on what you should try in each region.

-A study by the Italian authorities actually concluded that Rome and Milan see worse crime than Naples, which should be plenty of assurance that it is perfectly safe to travel in Campania.
-I lived in Naples.
-I’m still standing!
+A study by the Italian authorities actually concluded that Rome and Milan see worse crime than Naples.
+That should be plenty of assurance that it is perfectly safe to travel in Campania.

-Let’s admit it, most travellers to Italy want to explore the beautiful places that they have seen depicted in magazines for years and that are well known.
-They want to admire the pastel-coloured houses of the Amalfi Coast and they hope to sail through the romantic canals of Venice in a romantic gondola.
+Most visitors to Italy want to explore the beautiful places that they have seen depicted in magazines for years and that are well known.
+They want to admire the pastel-coloured houses of the Amalfi Coast and to sail through the romantic canals of Venice in a romantic gondola.

-#20 …Though it’s Best to Avoid Travel to Southern Italy in the Height of Summer
+Travel to Southern Italy in the Height of Summer is Best Avoided

 It gets incredibly hot and humid in Southern Italy during the summer months (particularly July and August).
 Think temperatures that soar above 35 degrees celsius.